axelvaldez/radical-companies/_posts/Posts/2022-09/Posts 2022-09-02/2022-09-11-the-many-benefits-of-being-the-boss.markdown

  <p>There is so much more to do, but now they want me to hire “people with credentials and the chops to make it happen,” whatever that means.
 You've talked to a couple of cendidates and found out that they want more shares and a bigger salary than anybody  in your team.
 And the Board keeps sending their “awesome friends.”</p>

 <h1>The Gloves Come Off</h1>
  <p>The Board meetings are getting to be a royal pain.
-They keep bringing up stuff that had to come from their “friends.” it is kind of true, but it's all twisted.
-And they bring this crap just as the meeting is ending and therenis no time to straighten things out before they “have to run” to their next meeting.</p>
+The Board members have turned hostile and they keep bringing up stuff that had to come from the people you hired.
+It all has a wiff of truth in it, but it's all twisted.
+And they bring this crap just as the meeting is ending and thenthere is no time to straighten things out before they “have to run” to their next meeting.</p>
  <p>On top of that, your team is not reacting well to the new executive team.
 They don't like all the “reporting” meetings that turn into “do as I say” meetings.</p>
  <p>Actually, you feel awful, but, “jeez, the money will make up for it.”</p>